HSF/phoenix/guides/developers/set-up-phoenix.md

 ...
 ```

+#### Set up assets

-Lastly, download [these assets](https://github.com/HSF/phoenix/tree/master/packages/phoenix-ng/projects/phoenix-ui-components/src/assets) and put them in the `src/assets` directory of your app.
+And lastly, download [these assets](https://github.com/HSF/phoenix/tree/master/packages/phoenix-ng/projects/phoenix-ui-components/src/assets) (icons and images used by the Phoenix UI components) and put them in the `src/assets` directory of your app.

 With this, the app is ready and we can move onto setting up the event display in this app.